 Hingham Child Custody Lawyer

-Mediating child custody issues is one of the most effective and least stressful ways to come to a decision.
-However, we understand that this is not always possible in divorce and family law disputes in Massachusetts.
-If you and your spouse are unable to decide, the decision will be left to a judge in family court.
+Mediating child custody issues is one of the most effective and least stressful ways to decide.
+However, we understand this is only sometimes possible in Massachusetts divorce and family law disputes.
+If you and your spouse cannot decide, the decision will be left to a judge in family court.

 How is Child Custody Determined in Massachusetts?

 In the state of Massachusetts, custody is determined based on what is in the best interest of the child or children.
-The judge can look at a number of factors when deciding upon an agreement.
+The judge can look at several factors when deciding upon an agreement.

 A Few of the Factors Which May Be Considered by the Family Court Include: